zealshah-05/Laundry-Management-System-IITGN/README.md

 **9.** Open a web browser and enter the following URL: **http://127.0.0.1:5000/**
 **[Might be different based on which port you are running the localhost]**

-## 3.3 Responsibility of both G1 & G2:
 ### b.
 Screenshots of successful execution of the dynamic operations:
 We are directly show the before and after changes reflected in our concerned table in the web app in this README file.
 ### 1. Insert: